Last Updated on : 2022-02-17 05:43:44download

 The timeout

-parameter is set to 100
+defaults to 100

-by default.
-Unit: seconds.
+, in seconds.
 You can specify any preferred value.
 However, a small value is not recommended.
 A proper value can ensure optimal pairing performance.

 In AP pairing mode, you must set activatorModel